Research issued: 10/09/2019

 The collaborative approach has resulted in 343 new or refurbished classrooms, accommodating more than 9,200 pupils and increasing the percentage of primary school pupils being allocated their first-choice school from 92.3% in 2014 to 95.7% in 2018**.

 - 97% SME engagement

 Additionally, two of the key school build projects, Wixams Academy and Wixams Tree Primary School, were part-funded by the Education and Skills Funding Agency.
 These projects also created:

 Through our ongoing relationship with Bedford Borough Council, we have enabled a positive change for the whole of Bedford which demonstrates the fantastic outcomes that can be achieved through true collaboration.
 Bedford Borough Council are now able to provide current and future residents with the certainty of an outstanding education for their children for many years to come.

-Mark Robinson, Chief Executive, Scape Group
+Mark Robinson, Chief Executive, SCAPE

 *Source: Office of National Statistics and 2011 Census